Hesperian Health Guides

 Girl without legs wheeling a chair with a large wheel further back in the chair.

-• For leg amputees, rear wheels must be moved back to prevent tipping over backward.
+• For people with leg amputations, rear wheels must be moved back to prevent tipping over backward.

 ADVANTAGES DISADVANTAGES